 - Blood in the stool

-Most of the time, constipation in children is temporary and caused by dietary factors.
+Most of the time, constipation in children is These are temporary and caused by dietary factors.
 And since you're the one putting on the apron, it's relatively easy to correct the situation!

-Common causes of constipation include bottles that are not liquid enough (when the amount of water is insufficient compared to the amount of powdered infant milk), when the mother cannot or does not want to breastfeed, a lack of water , or a diet that is too low in fiber.
-Finally, some children also react more than others to the discovery of a new food: this is particularly the case when introducing solid foods.
+Common causes of constipation include formula that isn't liquid enough (when the amount of water is insufficient compared to the amount of powdered infant formula ), when the mother cannot or does not wish to breastfeed, a lack of water, or a diet too low in fiber.
+Finally, some children react more strongly than others to the introduction of a new food, particularly during the introduction of solid foods.

 Important notice: Breast milk is the ideal and natural food for infants.

-One of your allies in fighting baby's constipation is fiber .
-Foods that contain fiber help regulate bowel movements naturally.
+One of your allies in the fight against baby constipation is fiber .
+Foods containing fiber help regulate bowel movements naturally.

-- In the fruit family, we ask for prunes, apples, plums, strawberries, raspberries and pears, which can be offered in compotes!
+- In the fruit family We are asking for prunes, apples, plums, strawberries, raspberries and pears, which can be offered as compotes!

-- In the vegetable family, we ask for green vegetables such as spinach, artichokes, leeks, broccoli, beans or even zucchini!
+- In the vegetable family We are asking for green vegetables such as spinach, artichokes, leeks, broccoli, beans or even courgettes!

-- And finally, don't forget whole grains and legumes like lentils or chickpeas!
-All of these foods are ideal for a constipated baby.
+- And finally, let's not forget whole grains and legumes like lentils or chickpeas!
+All these foods are ideal for a constipated baby.

-Fiber-rich foods are so popular in cases of constipation because they help keep your bowel movements functioning properly .
-Fiber directly affects the consistency of your stools, increasing their volume and, above all, making them softer.
-And if you're still breastfeeding, a fiber-rich diet will also help your baby maintain good bowel function.
+High-fiber foods are so popular for relieving constipation because they promote healthy bowel function .
+Fiber directly affects stool consistency, increasing volume and softening the stool.
+And if you're still breastfeeding, a high-fiber diet will also help your baby develop healthy digestive systems.

-Too often forgotten, water also plays a key role in digestion.
-It is essential for the proper functioning of the intestine and allows fiber to work at full capacity and soften stools...
-After 6 months, you will therefore need to take particular care to hydrate your baby well , especially if he or she is constipated.
-Don't hesitate to offer him or her water between meals.
+Too often forgotten, water also plays a role Water plays a key role in digestion.
+It is essential for proper bowel function and allows fiber to work effectively and soften stools.
+After 6 months, it's therefore particularly important to ensure your baby stays well-hydrated, especially if they are constipated.
+Don't hesitate to offer them water between meals.

-As you will have understood, drinking, drinking, drinking and drinking more water, even if you have diarrhea, is essential to reduce loose stools.
+As you will have understood, drinking, drinking, drinking and drinking more water, even if he has diarrhea, is essential to alleviate loose stools.

-As the saying goes, "an ounce of prevention is worth a pound of cure!"
+As the saying goes, "prevention is better than cure!"
 When it comes to constipation in babies, prevention is also a good option.
-If your baby is easily constipated, then you may want to avoid certain foods like rice or quince.
+If your baby is easily constipated, then you might need to avoid certain foods like rice or quince.

-Physical activity also helps keep little ones' bowels functioning properly.
-A fidgety baby is therefore less likely to be constipated!
-5 You can get them moving by pedaling their little legs.
+Physical activity also helps with the proper functioning of young children's intestines.
+A baby who wiggles is therefore less likely to be constipated!
+5 You can get them moving by having them pedal their little legs.

-Finally, you can also improve your little one's intestinal comfort by gently and slowly massaging their tummy.
-Simply make large, clockwise circles: not only will they love this little moment of well-being, but these massages will also have a good chance of improving their bowel movements.
+Finally, you can also improve your baby's digestive comfort by gently and slowly massaging their tummy.
+Simply make large clockwise circles: not only will they love this little moment of well-being, but these massages are also very likely to improve bowel movements.

-If, despite all your efforts, it is difficult and lasts, do not hesitate to consult a doctor.
+If, despite all your efforts, it is difficult and persists, do not hesitate to consult a doctor.

 Sources